 We’ve been waiting for this.
 When we first had the idea of basing ourselves in Romania, locals told us winter temperatures can easily drop to -25C.
-We checked online, we couldn’t find any records of temperatures that low, so we kind of didn’t believe it but wanted to find out what it was like.
+We checked online, we couldn’t find any records of temperatures that low, so we kind of didn’t believe it but wanted to find out what winter weather in Maramures was like.
+January in Romania generally means a blanket of snow.
+Christmas, then January in Breb came around, bringing winter temperatures to northern Romania.
+It was below -20 C on New Year’s Eve as we stood around the fire sipping our midnight champagne.

-Through to Christmas it wasn’t spectacularly cold, nothing below -8C and a few days of snow, nothing more than an inch and not sticking around for long.
+Through to Christmas it wasn’t spectacularly cold, nothing below -8C and a few days of snow, no more than an inch and not sticking around for long.

 The boys had a couple of days of sledging fun and the ski slopes, a little further up the mountain, have been open for weeks.